Convex-cocompact representations into the isometry group of the infinite-dimensional hyperbolic space

 \begin{theorem}[\cite{Caprace-Monod:subgroups}, Theorem 2.4] Let $G$ be a locally compact group with a continuous isometric action on a proper $\CAT(0)$ space $X$ without Euclidean factor.
 If $G$ acts minimally on $X$ and without a global fixed point in $\partial X$, then any closed subgroup with finite invariant covolume in $G$ still has these properties. \end{theorem}

-In our context, we need an analog of this result where $G$ and $X$ are replaced by $\rho_{t}(\Isom(\H^{n}))$ and $\H^{\infty}$ respectively.
-Moreover, instead of a closed subgroup in $\Isom(\H^{n})$ with finite covolume, we want to show that the image of a convex-cocompact subgroup $A < \Isom(\H^{n})$ by $\rho_{t}$ is irreducible in $\Isom(\H^{\infty})$.
-The following proposition states that all the $\rho_{t}(\Gamma)$ have no fixed points in $\partial\H^{\infty}$.
-The proof can be found in \cite[Proposition 2.1]{Caprace-Monod:subgroups} in a more general context.
+In our context, we are interested in the case of the group $G=\rho_{t}(\Isom(\H^{n}))$ acting continuously by isometries on the space $X = \H^{\infty}$.
+Instead of a closed subgroup in $\Isom(\H^{n})$ with finite invariant covolume, we consider a convex-cocompact subgroup $A < \Isom(\H^{n})$ and its image in $\Isom(\H^{\infty})$ by an irreducible representation $\rho_{t}$ ($0<t<1$).
+In this case, it remains at least true that $\rho_{t}(A)$ admits no global fixed point in the boundary of $\partial \H^{\infty}$ as soon as $A < \Isom(\H^{n})$ has no fixed point in $\H^{n}\cup\partial\H^{n}$.
+A similar statement was proved by Caprace and Monod as a first step to obtain Theorem \ref{thm:caprace-monod}, see \cite[Proposition 2.1]{Caprace-Monod:subgroups}.
 It relies in particular on the following result asserting that the intersection of nested sequences of closed convex sets in hyperbolic spaces is either non-empty, or it converges to one point in the boundary.

 \begin{theorem}[\cite{CL}, Theorem $1.1$] Let $X$ be a complete $\CAT(0)$ space of finite telescopic dimension and $\{X_{\alpha}\}_{\alpha\in A}$ be a filtering family of closed convex subspaces.
 Then either the intersection $\bigcap_{\alpha\in A}X_{\alpha}$ is non-empty, or the intersection of the visual boundaries $\bigcap_{\alpha\in A}\partial X_{\alpha}$ is a non-empty subset of $\partial X$ of intrinsic radius at most $\pi/2$. \end{theorem}